hajekj/blog/_posts/2020-06-01-using-logic-apps-to-build-simple-APIs.md

 [Logic Apps](https://azure.microsoft.com/en-us/services/logic-apps/) are Microsoft's solution for integrations and also a codeless development platform (declarative).
 If you heard of [Microsoft Power Automate](http://flow.microsoft.com/) (formerly known as Microsoft Flow) - which is a citizen developer's tool to build workflows in a nice visual designer - it runs on top of Logic Apps backend as well.

+> This article is part of [#ServerlessSeptember](https://aka.ms/ServerlessSeptember2020).
+You'll find other helpful articles, detailed tutorials, and videos in this all-things-Serverless content collection.
+New articles from community members and cloud advocates are published every week from Monday to Thursday through September.
+>
+> Find out more about how Microsoft Azure enables your Serverless functions at [https://docs.microsoft.com/azure/azure-functions/](https://docs.microsoft.com/azure/azure-functions/?WT.mc_id=servsept20-devto-cxaall).

 Thanks to Logic Apps you can easily create event-based (HTTP, Storage, Queue, Microsoft Graph, ...) triggered workflows which then perform some actions.
 In this article, we will focus on those HTTP triggered ones and how-to build a nice and simple API with those.

 First off, we start by [creating a Logic App in Azure Portal](https://docs.microsoft.com/en-us/azure/logic-apps/quickstart-create-first-logic-app-workflow) (you can also do it in Visual Studio or VS Code).
 We then start with creating a HTTP trigger (every Logic App needs to have a trigger of some form).
 Now, when you save the Logic App, the trigger will be something like this (your hostname may be different):